Kodular/Documentation/docs/components/layout/general/horizontal-scroll-arrangement.md

 ## Overview

-<p>A formatting element in which to place components that should be displayed from left to right.
-If you wish to have components displayed one over another, use <code>VerticalArrangement</code> instead.</p><p>This version is scrollable.
+A formatting element in which to place components that should be displayed from left to right.
+If you wish to have components displayed one over another, use `` VerticalArrangement `` instead.

+This version is scrollable.

 ## Events